EstrellaSpaans/R_Spotify_Data_Analysis/README.md

 - Model 11 has more characteristics that influence the popularity score for hip hop; the only characteristic that is not included is speechiness.

 #### Best Model
 As a final test, model 5 was rerun with a test data set to validate this model’s accuracy.
+This model had better statistics compared to model 11.

 | R.squared  | adj.r.squared |   sigma  |f.statistic | f.stat.p_value | Coefficients | Formula       |
 |------------| -------------:|---------:|-----------:|---------------:|-------------:| -------------:|